$\ell^\infty$-cohomology: amenability, relative hyperbolicity, isoperimetric inequalities and undecidability: Abstract

 \section{Abstract}

 We revisit Gersten's $\ell^\infty$-cohomology of groups and spaces, removing the finiteness assumptions required by the original definition while retaining its geometric nature.
 Mirroring the corresponding results in bounded cohomology, we provide a characterization of amenable groups using $\ell^\infty$-cohomology, and generalize Mineyev's characterization of hyperbolic groups via $\ell^\infty$-cohomology to the relative setting.
-We describe how $\ell^\infty$-cohomology is related to isoperimetric inequalities.
-We prove an adaptation of the de Rham's theorem in the context of $\ell^\infty$-cohomology.
-Lastly, we consider some algorithmic problems concerning $\ell^\infty$-cohomology and show that they are undecidable.
+We then describe how $\ell^\infty$-cohomology is related to isoperimetric inequalities.
+We also consider some algorithmic problems concerning $\ell^\infty$-cohomology and show that they are undecidable.
+In an appendix, we prove a version of the de Rham's theorem in the context of $\ell^\infty$-cohomology.